t-data-h/tdh-mgr/docs/mysql-hive-metastore.md

 ## Configuring MySQL

 This outlines the process for configuring MySQL for use as a Hive Metastore including replication.
 Even if the mysql server will not be replicated, it is best to ensure bin-logging and any options necessary for replication be applied to simplify a later requirement.

-For Cloudera clusters, there have been known compatability issues in using bin-logging with certain ecosystem components like Oozie.
-This may no longer be the case, however current best practice is to use the 'mixed' bin-log format.
-Note that server-id must be unique per instance.
+For Cloudera clusters, there have been known compatability issues in using *bin-log* options with certain ecosystem components like Oozie.
+This may no longer be the case, however a good practice is to use the 'mixed' bin-log format.
+Note that *server-id* must be unique per instance.
 ```
 server-id=1
 log-bin=mysql-bin
 binlog-format=mixed
 ```

 Replication generally works fine for an entire mysql instance dedicated to a cluster, however it is worth mentioning that the Hive Metastore can be solely replicated via the following configuration option:
 ```
 replicate-do-db=metastore
 ```

 A full MySQL sample configuration is provided at the end of this document.
 Note that the use of '>' denotes a mysql command and the '$' prefix is a shell command.

 ## Enabling MySQL Replication

 - First create the replication user with grants on the master.
 This user will be created on the slave automatically in a later step.
   ```
   > GRANT REPLICATION SLAVE ON *.* TO `repluser`@`%` IDENTIFIED BY 'repluser_pw';
   ```

 - Ensure both master and slave databases are running and have unique server ids.
   We then dump the master database with a full lock that we keep in place until replication is running.
   On the master we dump the database as follows:
   ```
   $ mysql -u root -p